tanqiya/tp/docs/UserGuide.md

 * If you select `File -> Export` through the GUI, Teletubbies will automatically export ALL contacts, regardless of tags.

-Once the command is issued as shown below, it will ask you to confirm the export.
+Once the command is issued, Teletubbies will ask you to confirm the export, as shown below.

 ![Before Export](images/userGuide/exportBefore.png)